Tatum (44) bests Curry (47), Celtics beat Warriors 119-114 - WTMJ

 AP Sports Writer

+Curry scored 47, including a 3-pointer to cut Golden State’s deficit to two points with 19 seconds left.
+But he missed a shot from just inside half court on the Warriors’ next possession, dooming their last chance for a win.

+The Celtics earned their sixth straight victory and their eighth in their last nine.

-Walker scored 26 points in all, grabbing his eighth rebound after Golden State’s last shot and bouncing the ball vigorously in celebration as the clock ran out.
-The Celtics won for the eighth time in nine games.
+“It took everything,” said Walker, who scored 26 points and grabbed his eighth rebound after Golden State’s last shot and bounced the ball vigorously in celebration as the clock ran out.
+“It was a hard-fought game.
+We knew it was going to be tough.
+These guys are playing so well.
+Obviously they’ve got one of the best players in the world.
+He’s incredible.”

 Andrew Wiggins scored 22 points and Draymond Green had 10 rebounds for the Warriors, who had won four in a row and led by as many as 16 points in the second quarter before Boston ran off 21 of the next 23 points to take the lead in the third.